-An NI CompactDAQ system consists of a chassis, NI C Series I/O modules, and software.
+A CompactDAQ system consists of a chassis, NI C Series I/O modules, and software.
 Chassis can connect to a host computer over USB, Ethernet, or 802.11 WiFi or operate stand-alone with a built-in controller.
-With over 50 measurement-specific modules and 1-, 4-, and 8-slot chassis, NI CompactDAQ provides a flexible, expandable platform to meet the needs of any electrical or sensor measurement system.
+With over 50 measurement-specific modules and 1-, 4-, and 8-slot chassis, CompactDAQ provides a flexible, expandable platform to meet the needs of any electrical or sensor measurement system.

 Embedded Data-Logging Measurements

-NI CompactDAQ stand-alone chassis offer a high-performance platform for embedded measurements and data logging.
-The 8-slot chassis feature an integrated computer and nonvolatile storage, so that NI CompactDAQ can be deployed without an external computer.
+CompactDAQ controllers offer a high-performance platform for embedded measurements and data logging.
+Controllers feature an integrated computer and nonvolatile storage, so that CompactDAQ can be deployed without an external computer.

 Extreme Ruggedness and Advanced Control

 CompactRIO is a reconfigurable embedded control and acquisition system.
 The CompactRIO hardware architecture includes a reconfigurable FPGA chassis and an embedded controller.
 You can use CompactRIO in a variety of embedded control and monitoring applications.